Health Systems Engineering Laboratory logo header

 Bidirectional Leaf Trajectory Optimization Approaches for Dynamic Delivery of Intensity-modulated Radiotherapy Plans

-Unidirectional leaf-sequencing schemes have been traditionally used for dynamic delivery of intensity-modulated radiotherapy (IMRT) plans, where in order to modulate a desired fluence map, MLC leaves start from one end of the radiation field, sweep across, and stop at the opposite end.
-This research relaxes the unidirectional leaf-motion restriction and develops exact and heuristic leaf-sequencing approaches to obtain optimal bidirectional leaf trajectories.
-The trade-off between the fluence modulation quality and the required beam-on time is quantified for fluence maps with different complexity levels using the new and traditional leaf trajectory optimization methods.
+Unidirectional leaf‑sequencing schemes have traditionally been used for the dynamic delivery of intensity‑modulated radiotherapy (IMRT) plans, in which, to modulate a desired fluence map, multileaf collimator (MLC) leaves start from one end of the radiation field, sweep across it, and stop at the opposite end.
+This research relaxes the unidirectional leaf‑motion restriction and develops exact and heuristic leaf‑sequencing approaches to obtain optimal bidirectional leaf trajectories.
+The trade‑off between fluence modulation quality and required beam‑on time is quantified for fluence maps with different levels of complexity using both the proposed and traditional leaf trajectory optimization methods.

 Contact: Ehsan Salari, Ph.D.